top of page

 Gameplay Overview

-Each game is 42 minutes.
+Each game is 50 minutes.
 The clock does not stop at any time during play, including for a timeout.
-Halftime is 2 minutes and is taken immediately following the first score after the game clock shows 21 minutes.
-See Time Outs below.
+There is no halftime.
+10 minutes between games.

 Timeouts